Before you respond

 Quick answer

-A task job text may be a scam if it offers easy online work and later asks you to deposit money before you can get paid.
+A task job text may be a scam if it asks you to Reply YES or INTERESTED about vague remote work, then later asks you to deposit money.

 Real work should not require you to pay your own money to unlock tasks, commissions, or earnings.